kalxas/rasdaman/doc/main/04_ql-guide.rst

 with the array; then, the contents of each cell is combined with the scalar value.

-A special case, syntactically, is the struct component selection (see next subsection).
+A special case, syntactically, is the struct/complex component selection (see next subsection).

 In any case, sequence of iteration through the array for cell inspection